DreadHeadHippy/AmpdeckPlus/README.md

 ## Features

 - **Album Art** — Live album art on any LCD key with a pause overlay.
 Tap to play/pause.
 When playback is paused, the album art displays with a gray overlay.
-- **Playlist Button** — Dedicated key action showing the active playlist.
-Tap to cycle through your Plex playlists and queue them for playback.
+- **Playlist Button** — Dedicated key action to assign playlists.
+Assign playlists to buttons, allowing you to start your playlists with the press of a button.
 - **Playlist Carousel** — Touch strip action that displays your Plex playlists in a scrollable view.
 Choose between poster art mode (3-up artwork browser) or text mode.
 Rotate the dial to browse, press to queue and play the selected playlist.
 Load your playlists from the action settings.
 - **Now Playing Strip** — Artist, album, track, or elapsed time on each touch strip panel with auto-scrolling for long text.
 Clean symmetrical spacing and enlarged text for better readability.
 - **Dial Controls** — Configurable dial actions: rotate to skip tracks, adjust volume, or rate tracks.
 Press to play/pause, toggle shuffle, or cycle repeat.